Table of Contents

 Location and Surface Anatomy of the Small Intestine

 The small intestine as part of the digestive tract connects orally to the pylorus and leads aborally at the ostium ileale (Bauhin’s valve) into the colon.
 The small intestine lies highly convoluted in the abdomen.
-It is connected with the abdominal wall via the mesentery through which run all types of vessels.
+It is connected to the abdominal wall via the mesentery through which run all types of vessels.
 In its course, the small intestine mainly runs intraperitoneally.
 It is anatomically divided into the following sections:

 - The duodenum: This short section is continuous with the pylorus of the stomach.
 It is where the common bile duct (Ductus choledochus) and the pancreatic duct (pancreatic duct) lead to the major duodenal papilla.

-- The jejunum: The middle section constitutes about two fifths of the small intestine’s length.
+- The jejunum: The middle section constitutes about two-fifths of the small intestine’s length.